ericksonk/old-ericksonk.github.io/tutorial-week-5.md

-# How to Avoid Merge Conflicts When working on Feature Branches
+# How to Avoid Merge Conflicts When Working on Feature Branches

 1. On GitHub, create a new branch from your `master` branch
   * ex: `release--0.0.1`

 1. Locally, `cd` to the correct repo and `git pull`

-1. Switch to new branch `git checkout <new_branch>`
+1. Switch to new branch via `git checkout <new_branch>`
   * ex: `git checkout release--0.0.1`

 1. On GitHub, create a sub-branch based on your new working branch